-- The program is a 3-day intensive educational experience unlike any other.
+- The program is an annual 3-day intensive educational experience unlike any other.
 It allows students to practice parliamentary procedure and actively participate in a mock legislative process.

-- YMCA Youth and Government started in Oregon in 1947 as an activity of YMCA Teen Programs.
+- YMCA Youth and Government started in Oregon in the 1940’s as an activity of YMCA Teen Programs.
 Since the 1960’s, it has operated through the schools with teacher-advisors organizing delegations in over 35 high schools.

 - YMCA Youth and Government offers opportunities for teens to get involved in their communities and learn how to make their voices heard about issues that are important to them.

-- As a YMCA program, Youth & Government focuses on the core values of caring, honesty, respect, responsibility, civic engagement, and fun.
+- As a YMCA program, Youth and Government focuses on the core values of caring, honesty, respect, responsibility, civic engagement, and fun.